- Listing Type: Summer Programs

 - Ages: 13, 14, 15, 16, 17, 18

 - Minimum Cost: Free

 Mathcamp is an intensive 5-week-long summer program for mathematically talented high school students.
 The program is designed to expose these students to the beauty of advanced mathematical ideas and to new ways of thinking.
 We welcome applications from students ages 13 to 18 from all over the world.
-Mathcamp 2022 will take place at Colby College in Waterville, ME from Sunday, July 3 to Sunday, August 7.
+Mathcamp 2023 will take place at Champlain College in Burlington, VT from Sunday, July 2 to Sunday, August 6.

 More than just a summer camp, Mathcamp is a vibrant community, made up of a wide variety of people who share a common love of learning and passion for mathematics.
 At Mathcamp, students can explore undergraduate and even graduate-level topics while building problem-solving skills that will help them in any field they choose to study.

 Material at camp ranges from beginning to the most advanced available to high school students.
 Some classes discuss topics in theoretical mathematics, such as abstract algebra, topology, or combinatorics (if you don't know what these are, many students coming to camp don't; come to find out!).
 There are also classes on applied mathematics, such as physics, quantum computation, or cognitive science.

 You choose what classes to go to and how much mathematics you want to do each day.
 Multiple classes are offered simultaneously on different topics and at varying difficulty levels.
 Projects: Students often work on projects, individually or in groups, under faculty supervision.
 Projects can be anything from better understanding a particular topic, to working out a problem in detail, to attempting to make progress on an open research question.
 Projects are presented at the end of camp in a project fair.